jane7353n0/Utopia/_spells/cleanse.md

 ---
 title: Cleanse
-type: Utility
+category: Utility
 artistry: [Alteration]
+duration:
+  type: Immediate
-duration: Immediate
+  text: Immediate
+range:
+  type: Touch
-range: Touch
+  text: Touch
+aoe:
+  target: Object
+  area:
-target: Impure object or liquid
+  text: Target impure object or liquid
-aoe: Target
+stamina:
+  set: 5
-cost: 5
+  text: 5
 ---
 You hover your hand over up to a kilogram of impure or soiled material or up to 1 liter of liquid, removing it of its impurities.